Testato/PCF8574_HD44780_I2C/README.md

 - Original Library Ver 2.0 (not working on this breakoutboard) http://hmario.home.xs4all.nl/arduino/LiquidCrystal_I2C/

 ### Changelog
+2.4.0
+- ESP8266 and ESP32 compatibility
+- Adapt for Arduino library (thanks to @cotestatnt)

 2.3.1
 - Added moveCursor(), row() and col() functions
 - Added readChar() and readString() functions